sdziallas/comp55/docs/labs/1-JavaEclipse.md

 To start programming in any language, it's best to start with a simple thing like "Hello, world", so let's do that.
 Go ahead and right click on *File-\>New-\>Java Project*.
 Java Projects are very similar to the Solutions you had in Visual Studio.
-After clicking, you'll see a window that looks like this…
+Watch the video a few times and then follow along with all of the steps.

 ![](lab1media/media/image8.gif)

-Give your project a name *Hello World*, and then click **Finish**.
-They'll ask you if you want to create a module info, which you can ignore for now by clicking **Don't Create**.
+Give your project a name *Hello World*, make sure that you uncheck the module-info portion, and then click **Finish**.
 You'll then see a project named Hello World on the left in your package explorer.

 Now, Right-click on the project name (HelloWorld) and then go to *New-\>Class*, (this can also be accessed from the file menu *File-\>New-\>Class*)

-This takes you to a window with a lot of options that looks like this, though this version has it populated with the options you want, highlighted.
+This takes you to a window with a lot of options look at the small animation below to check the correct options.

 ![](lab1media/media/image9.gif)